 The building contained 8 large rooms, a library and spacious hall allowing quiet transitions between classes.
 It was heated by a modern furnace and rooms supplied with stylish furniture.
 The entire cost was $25,000.

-During the Centennial year of the United States was when this tall two story building of red Pella manufactured brick was finished.
+It was the Centennial year of the United States was when this tall two story building of red Pella manufactured brick was finished.
 It was trimmed with white limestone and topped with a magnificent bell tower.
-There were wide double doors on both the north and the south sides and tall narrow windows.
+There were wide double doors on both the north and the south sides and tall narrow windows with steps in the middle between floors.

 During the early years, the upper floor was used for the high school plus seventh and eighth grades.
 The lower grades were on the first floor.
 In the lifetime of the school, various grades used the rooms from kindergarteners through high school students.